List of people who have walked across the United States: Mark Baumer

-Mark Baumer walked across the USA during 81 days in 2010.
+Mark Baumer walked across the US during 81 days in 2010.
 While attempting a barefoot walk several years later, he was killed by an SUV in Florida.

-Michael Ross & George Crawford
+Michael Ross and George Crawford

-Michael Ross, 18, from Manchester, CT, walked from Danbury, CT to Huntington Beach, CA. This walk took 297 days and was in an effort to raise funds and awareness for the Livestrong Foundation.
+Michael Ross, 18, from Manchester, Connecticut, walked from Danbury, Connecticut, to Huntington Beach, California.
+This walk took 297 days and was in an effort to raise funds and awareness for the Livestrong Foundation.
 Over $13,000 was raised.
 Michael was accompanied by his childhood friend, George Crawford.
-Most days both Michael and George were welcomed into the homes of kind people who would make dinner and give them a place to sleep.
-They could not believe the amount of hospitality they received.
 The walk started April 2013 and ended February 2014.